ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 share: true
 ---

+**Last Updated: 26 Sep 2024**

 As someone who uses many [Domain-Driven Design patterns](https://www.pluralsight.com/courses/domain-driven-design-fundamentals) in my .NET code, I've long wanted to have built-in immutable [value objects](https://deviq.com/value-object/) in C#.
 Value objects have a few characteristics:

 - They're immutable.
-You can't change their state.
+You can't change their state (once created - see below).
 - Their state is fully set when they're created.
-Because, they're immutable once created.
+Because they're immutable once created.
 - Two value objects are considered equal if all of their properties match; otherwise not.
 - To "change" a value object, an operation can provide you with a new instance with the desired values.

-C# has planned to add some support for value objects for a while, but there are many considerations and of course they want to make sure they ship something that will work for a long time and for a lot of customers.
-This isn't an easy task and there are many ways to implement immutability and of course my desires won't necessarily match others'.
+C# has planned to add some support for value objects for a while (they've shipped [records](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) and [record structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/record-structs) but both have issues with immutability, mostly due to the existence of the `with` keyword and [nondestructive mutation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record#nondestructive-mutation)), but there are many considerations and of course they want to make sure they ship something that will work for a long time and for a lot of customers.
+This isn't an easy task and there are many ways to implement immutability and of course my desires won't necessarily match others' (specifically, I want to disable `with` usage).
 However, let me note how I would like value objects to work in the interest of providing solid evidence for at least one approach to solving this problem at the language level.

 ## String and DateTime are Value Objects

-Whenever I explain the concept of value objects to developers, I almost always use the string and DateTime types as perfect examples.
-They don't have any identity; they're considered equal if their properties match; when you call ToLower() or AddDays(1) to change them you get a new instance - the original instance remains unchanged.
+Whenever I explain the concept of value objects to developers, I almost always use the [String](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/String.cs) and [DateTime](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/DateTime.cs) types as perfect examples.
+They don't have any identity; they're considered equal if their properties match; when you call `ToLower()` or `AddDays(1)` to change them you get a new instance - the original instance remains unchanged.
 If the C# team is able to implement value objects in such a way that they behave identically to String and DateTime that would be ideal since it will provide consistency.
 If they're able to implement support for this feature such that string and DateTime literally use the feature they ship, that would be an amazing example of [dogfooding](https://deviq.com/dogfooding/) the new feature and verifying it works as expected!

+**Note (2024):** Neither of these types has been modified to use `record` or `record struct`.

 ## Feature Expectations